LTL Freight Shipping

 - Thoroughly vet your freight with our customer support – send us pictures, previous BOLs and freight bills for similar freight you have shipped before.
 Tell us and show us how it is packaged, discuss your LTL delivery requirements and available LTL options in detail.

 - Obtain a weight certificate and length x width x height pictures of the shipment at the time of shipment.
-This will help you if the LTL carrier inspects your shipment and finds it to be heavier than what you or your shipper indicated on the LTL BOL.
+This will help you if the LTL carrier inspects your shipment and finds it to be heavier (eg - you transport any heavy equipment) than what you or your shipper indicated on the LTL BOL.

 - Get a freight quote in advance – make sure ALL details are correct – otherwise you are subject to extra charges.
 Rates are usually based on shipment density, weight and volume packaging etc. but often there are also pallet rates available.